-So the prophet anointed David to be king of Israel (1 Samuel 16:1-13).
-But it was many years before David was able to take the throne and rule over the nation.
+David, the youngest son of Jesse, kept his father's sheep.
+When God wanted a man to lead Israel, He chose David.
+The prophet Samuel anointed David to be king of Israel (1 Samuel 16:1-13).
+Bit it was many years before David was able to rule the nation.